The Ring of Kerry

 To see the complete list of hotels, please login or register.

-Killarney's famous mountain scenes provide a truly magnificent backdrop for the Dromhall Hotel.
-Only 5 minutes walk from Killarney town, the hotel prides itself on first class comfort & service whilst retaining the friendliness & intimacy of a family run hotel.
+Killarney's famous mountain scenes provide a truly magnificent backdrop for the Randles Court Hotel which has been welcoming guests since 1906.
+Conveniently located only 5 minutes walk from Killarney town, this elegant 4 star hotel prides itself on first class comfort & service whilst retaining the friendliness & intimacy of a family run hotel.

-All rooms are comfortable and spacious with direct dial telephone and satellite TV as standard.
-The en-suite bathrooms are well equipped with bath/shower and marbled vanity unit.
-There is free internet access in the hotel lobby.
-Guests can de-stress, unwind or simply indulge in the Zen Day Spa in the sister hotel, Randles Court, located immediately next door to the Dromhall.
-Luxurious treatments can be pre-booked directly with the hotel via email or phone.
-Please refer to the sister hotel's website www.randlescourt.com for more details.
+Guests can de-stress, unwind or simply indulge in the Zen Day Spa and luxurious treatments can be pre-booked directly with the hotel via email or phone.
+Please refer to the hotel's website for more details about treatments.

 The Lansdowne Arms Hotel - Monday & Tuesday